 Modeling

-This step transforms the 2D concept art into a 3D model using polygonal modeling techniques.
+In this step, the 2D concept art is transformed into a 3D model using polygonal modeling techniques.
 The model is constructed using a series of interconnected shapes and vertices.
 The goal is to create a model that accurately captures the character’s design while also being optimized for animation and real-time rendering.

 Rigging

 Once the model is complete, it needs to be rigged.
-This is creating a skeleton for the character and attaching it to the model.
+This is the process of creating a skeleton for the character and attaching it to the model.
 The rigging allows the character to be moved and animated.

 Texturing

-In this step, the 3D character design is visualized by adding texture maps, such as diffuse, normal, and specular maps.
+In this step, the 3D character design is given a visual appearance by adding texture maps, such as diffuse, normal, and specular maps.
 Texturing is critical for giving the character a believable and appealing look.

 Animation